What is acid reflux?

 - Stay in an upright position after drinking - In a similar vein, sitting upright can make reflux less likely as fluid will have to travel up into the esophagus against gravity.

 Avoiding drinks that are triggers and consuming drinks that may be beneficial are ways to beat acid reflux.
-Reconsider your drinking habits and what you do soon after you have had a drink to minimize the chance of getting unpleasant heartburn or other uncomfortable symptoms.
+Reconsider your drinking habits and what you do soon after you have had a drink to minimize the chance of getting heartburn or other uncomfortable symptoms.